foojayio/discoapi/README.md

 # foojay Disco API

 ![Logo](https://github.com/foojay2020/discoapi/raw/main/discoduke.png)

-The foojay Disco API is a general purpose api to disover builds of OpenJDK from different distributions
+The foojay Disco API is a general purpose API to discover builds of OpenJDK from different distributions

-#### At the moment the following distributions are supported by the api:
+#### At the moment the following distributions are supported by the API:
 * AdoptOpenJDK
 * AdoptOpenJDK OpenJ9
 * Corretto